akhilanil/RealTimeAnalytics/README.md

-# Real-Time Event Processing with Kafka, Redis, and MongoDB
+# Real-Time Event Processing with Analytics Dashboard

 This project is a **local simulation** of a real-time analytics pipeline that: